libhal/libhal.github.io/mkdocs/contributor_guide/driver_architecture/memory_model.md

 ## Allocation: PMR (Polymorphic Memory Resource)

 All heap allocation in libhal goes through `hal::allocator`.
 The caller provides the memory resource, giving applications full control over where memory comes from.

 **Why PMR?**

-- Works on systems with no heap (embedded)
+- Works on systems with no global heap (embedded)
 - Enables custom allocators for specific memory regions (DMA-safe RAM)
 - Makes allocation explicit and auditable
-- Supports both heap and stack-allocated regions
-- Objects with type erased allocators play well with each other.
+- Objects with type erased allocators play well with each other
-- Additional types are created when

 ### Common Allocators